Use the Filemenu to open or close a file. After the file has been opened,

 When a file contains annotations (sometimes called events), the annotation window will appear.

-Just click on one of the annotations to jump to that position in the file.
+Just click on one of the annotations to jump to that position in the file (use Ctl+N to jump to the next annotation or Ctl+B for the previous annotation).

 The annotation marker will appear either at the start or the middle of the page,